sultanMachido/assessment-solution/angular-product-catalog/README.md

 Given more time i would love to have added pagination,lazy loading, and unit tests.

+# Running Project
+After cloning the repository,  run npm install to install the project modules, then run npm start to start your development server locally.

 # AngularProductCatalog

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.5.